AndreiBarsan/andreibarsan.github.io/_posts/2021-03-25-video-tips.md

 then it's just as seamless, while also producing much higher quality outputs and being more flexible.

 [Screencast-o-Matic](https://screencast-o-matic.com) also seems like a nice tool for Mac screen recording, closed captioning, basic editing, etc., and it’s C$25/year, so seems worth it.
 However, I have not tried this yet.
 Relying on Zoom for closed caption generation can be unreliable--sometimes it can take over 24h to get the caption file.

+[qrd.by](https://qrd.by) is a nice free online QR code generator, if you want to encode a link to your paper or project website to your video or slides.
+I noticed that many free QR code generators produce tracking URLs which reduce privacy and can potentially become stale once the redirect provider disappears, so I'd recommend QR code generators which directly encode your provided link.
+You can also generate the code yourself with, e.g, [QRencode](https://github.com/fukuchi/libqrencode).

 ### ffmpeg
 While I do my primary video editing in Adobe Premiere, nothing beats